-How to build analytical platforms - Part 5: Data visualization and reliable results
+How to build data science platforms - Part 5: Data visualization and reliable results

 Reading time: approx. 2min

-What does a modern analytics platform need to offer companies real added value?
+What does a modern data science platform need to offer companies real added value?

 Contradiction and connection at the same time: information content vs. simple presentation